1EdTech Content Packaging Best Practice and Implementation Guide

 This material is provided on an "As Is" and "As Available" basis.

 The Specification is at all times subject to change and revision without notice.

 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Content Packaging Best Practice and Implementation Guide Revision: 04 October 2004
+Please refer to Document Name: 1EdTech Content Packaging Best Practice and Implementation Guide Revision: 04 October 2004